0xaa4eb/ulyp/README.md

 ## TL;DR

-Run your code, record everything, analyze execution flow.
+Turn your software inside out.
+The tool records everything you app does, and you then can analyze the execution flow.

-Here is the basic example of recorded execution of Hibernate framework
+Here is the basic example of recorded execution for Hibernate framework

     ```
     @Transactional